balupton/notes/travel.md

     - $35USD for 30 day Visa on Arrival, that can be renewed for $20USD
     - $60USD for 60 day Sosial Budaya Visa, renewable up to **6 months** at $25USD - gotten before arrival
         - <http://wagefreedom.com/a-visa-for-long-stays-in-bali-indonesia-what-you-need-to-know/>
-        - official details of this visa is scarce, as none of the 3 websites that smart traveller reference work - may need to call
+        - official details of this visa are scarce, as none of the 3 websites that smart traveler reference work - may need to call
             - <http://protocol.dfat.gov.au/Mission/view.rails?id=92>

 ### Malaysia